-- Display the following three topic options on board.
-Tell students in pairs to talk about one of these and report back to the class.
+- Display the following three topic options on the board.
+Tell students to choose one and in breakout rooms (BORs) in pairs to talk about one of these and report back to the class.
 The work sheet gives suggested target language.

 - A dish I like to cook.

 - My favourite food.

 - A meal I will always remember.

 - You can give out the work sheet for them to do later as homework or as a class activity while you work one to one with students at another time.
 Going over the answers together will reinforce the learning and clarify cultural differences.